IT’S A BEST BUY BECAUSE:

-EPA estimated fuel economy for the base-engine Santa Fe Sport is 20 mpg city/27 mpg highway with front-wheel drive and 19/25 with all-wheel drive.
-With the Santa Fe Sport’s turbo four, those numbers are 19/27 and 18/24, respectively.
+EPA-estimated fuel economy for the base-engine Santa Fe Sport is 21 mpg city/27 mpg highway with front-wheel drive and 20/26 with all-wheel drive.
+With the Santa Fe Sport’s turbo four, those numbers are 20/28 and 19/26, respectively.
 The Santa Fe’s V6 is rated at 18/25 with FWD and 18/24 with AWD.
-In Consumer Guide® testing, a front-wheel drive Santa Fe Limited averaged 19.9 mpg in mostly highway driving.
+Both Santa Fe and Santa Fe Sport offer Ultimate trim levels with EPA ratings that are 1-2 mpg less.
+In Consumer Guide® testing, an all-wheel drive Santa Fe Limited averaged 21.1 mpg in 60-percent highway driving.

 VALUE IN CLASS